NHMDenmark/Mass-Digitizer/documentation/Postpreocessing_openRefine_documentation.md

-# Steps in the refine tool post processing script
+# Steps in the post processing script
 *Note -  I am using the term 'refine tool' to make the description  generic.
 The refine tool used was OpenRefine.